ChrisALee/Infant-Nutrition/client/README.md

 ```
 // Clientside files should **only** be in the client folder
-client
-    // This is where installed packages end up
-    // Unless you have some strange use-case or error
-    // You can safely ignore the contents of this
-    node_modules
-    components
-        // Notice the first letter of each component is capitalized
-        // Components should be a smaller part of what makes up an entire page
-        // For example, a nav bar or header could be a component
-        // Another example would be a forum page having posts
-        // Post.tsx would be a component used in a forum.tsx page
-        Header.tsx
-        Layout.tsx
-        Logout.tsx
-    pages
-        // These are all lowercase
-        // Pages are the full thing that can be linked to (i.e., website.com/about)
-        // They are made up of components
-        // Just remember that pages are technically components just like those in the components folder
-        // The only difference is that Next.js automatically creates link to each page
-        // in the pages folder
-        about.tsx
-        index.tsx
-        login.tsx
-        register.tsx
-        profile.tsx
-    static
-        // These are static files like images, favicons, fonts, etc.
-        image.png
-        favicon.ico
-    .prettierrc
-    next.config.js
-    package-lock.json
-    // Command line scripts to run, build, test, and lint are in here
-    // You can also see what the names of the installed packages
-    package.json
-    README.md
-    tsconfig.json
-    tslint.json
+client/
+|   // This is where installed packages end up
+|   // Unless you have some strange use-case or error
+|   // You can safely ignore the contents of this
+|--- node_modules/
+|
+|    // Notice the first letter of each component is capitalized
+|    // Components should be a smaller part of what makes up an entire page
+|    // For example, a nav bar or header could be a component
+|    // Another example would be a forum page having posts
+|    // Post.tsx would be a component used in a forum.tsx page
+|--- components/
+|   |--- Header.tsx
+|   |--- Layout.tsx
+|   |--- Logout.tsx
+|   |--- Post.tsx
+|
+|    // Pages are the full thing that can be linked to (i.e., website.com/about)
+|    // They are made up of components
+|    // Just remember that pages are technically components just like those in the components folder
+|    // The only difference is that Next.js automatically creates link to each page in the pages folder
+|    // These are all lowercase
+|--- pages/
+|   |--- about.tsx
+|   |--- index.tsx
+|   |--- login.tsx
+|   |--- register.tsx
+|   |--- profile.tsx
+|   |--- forum.tsx
+|
+|    // These are static files like images, favicons, fonts, etc.
+|--- static/
+|   |--- image.png
+|   |--- favicon.ico
+|
+|--- .prettierrc
+|--- next.config.js
+|--- package-lock.json
+|--- package.json  // Command line scripts to run, build, test, lint and names of installed packages are in here
+|--- README.md
+|--- tsconfig.json
+|--- tslint.json

 ```